BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 []{#bookmark1102 .anchor}**GOBLIN-TOWN**

 *Deep within the caverns and caves of The Misty Mountains there are a multitude of Goblin kingdoms, many of which delve deep into the rock of Middle-earth.
 Perhaps the greatest of these kingdoms is that of Goblin-town.
-Whilst other kingdoms often use long-dead Dwarven cities, Goblin-town is almost entirely built by the Goblins â€” a combination of rickety wooden walkways and structures made from the bones of their prisoners.*
+Whilst other kingdoms often use long-dead Dwarven cities, Goblin-town is almost entirely built by the Goblins — a combination of rickety wooden walkways and structures made from the bones of their prisoners.*

 *In charge of this dread kingdom is the Goblin King.
 A huge and vile creature, covered in boils and pustules, the Goblin King rules over
 Goblin- town with a ruthless malice.
 His size has in the past led to some